4 children survived a plane crash and 40 days alone in the Amazon jungle. The youngest is a baby

 Sensing that they could be alive, Colombia’s army stepped up the hunt and flew 150 soldiers with dogs into the area.
 Dozens of volunteers from Indigenous tribes also helped search.

-Rumors also emerged about the childrens’ wheareabouts and on May 18 the president tweeted that the children had been found.
+Rumors also emerged about the children’s whereabouts and on May 18 the president tweeted that the children had been found.
 He then deleted the message, claiming he had been misinformed by a government agency.

-The group of four children were travelling with their mother from the Amazonian village of Araracuara to San Jose del Guaviare when the plane crashed.
+The group of four children were traveling with their mother from the Amazonian village of Araracuara to San Jose del Guaviare when the plane crashed.

 They are members of the Huitoto people, and officials said the oldest children in the group had some knowledge of how to survive in the rainforest.